-The existence of a specific structure in groups of socially experienced flies suggests that behavioral effects in these groups might manifest in additional ways which are not evident when reducing analysis to behavioral means alone.
-Indeed, when analyzing the behavioral signatures of socially experienced and isolated male flies, we observed that socially experienced flies exhibit higher variance across several different behavioral features (Fig. 2, 3A, compare size of error bars).
+The existence of a specific structure in groups of socially experienced flies suggests that behavioral effects in these groups might manifest in additional ways that are not evident when reducing analysis to behavioral means alone.
+Indeed, when analyzing the behavioral signatures of socially experienced and isolated male flies, we observed that socially experienced flies exhibited higher variance across several different behavioral features (Fig. 2, 3A; compare error bars).
 To verify this observation, we compared the variance of all behavioral features between groups of socially experienced and isolated male flies.
-We analyzed the variance of each behavioral feature in 3 ways: (a) average standard deviation (SD) of each group/repetition per condition, reflecting variation inside each group (SD inside groups, Fig. 3C), (b) SD of the averages of all experimental groups per condition, reflecting variation between groups (SD between groups, Fig. 3C), and (c) SD across all flies per condition, reflecting individual differences between all flies regardless of groups (SD all flies, Fig. 3C).
-We documented a higher number of behavioral features that displayed significantly higher variance (SD two-fold higher in one condition + statistically significant) in socially experienced flies when comparing variance between different groups (18 out of 56 parameters Fig. 3D), within groups (11 out of 56 parameters Fig. 3D) as well as between all individuals in same group (21 out of 56 parameters Fig. 3D).
-This indicates that the behavior of socially experienced flies is more diverse than that of isolated flies, possibly reflecting a broader behavioral repertoire of individuals that was shaped by prior interactions during the experience phase.
-Increased variability between groups of social experienced males which have presumably identical experience suggests, that each group possesses distinct group characteristics that were possibly shaped during the housing period before the test.
-To test this hypothesis, we asked whether between groups variance stems from inter-individual recognition or based on general experience of living in a group.
-For that, we performed a similar analysis on male flies that were housed in groups and tested either with the same group members or with flies that were housed in other groups (data taken from experiment of Fig. 3B).
-We documented very few parameters that were distributed differently between flies that were tested with familiar or unfamiliar flies, suggesting the general experience of living in a group also shapes the variance of behavioral responses, and that individual recognition has little to no effect on behavioral variance (Fig. 3E).
+We analyzed the variance of each behavioral feature in three ways: (a) average standard deviation (SD) of each group/repetition per condition, reflecting variation inside each group (SD within groups, Fig. 3C); (b) SD of the averages of all experimental groups per condition, reflecting variation between groups (SD between groups, Fig. 3C); and (c) SD across all flies per condition, reflecting individual differences between all flies regardless of groups (SD all flies, Fig. 3C).
+We documented a higher number of behavioral features that displayed significantly higher variance (SD two-fold higher in one condition + statistically significant) in socially experienced flies when comparing variance between different groups (18 out of 56 parameters; Fig. 3D), within groups (11 out of 56 parameters; Fig. 3D) as well as between all individuals in the same group (21 out of 56 parameters; Fig. 3D).
+This indicates that the behavior of socially experienced flies is more diverse than that of isolated flies, possibly reflecting a broader repertoire of behaviors in individuals shaped by prior interactions during the experience phase.
+Increased variability between groups of socially experienced males that have presumably had identical experience suggests that each group possesses distinct group characteristics that were shaped during the housing period before the test.
+To test this hypothesis, we asked whether between-group variance stems from inter-individual recognition or is based on the general experience of living in a group.
+For that, we performed a similar analysis in male flies that were housed in groups and tested either with the same group members or with flies that were housed in other groups (data taken from the experiment of Fig. 3B).
+We documented very few parameters that were distributed differently between flies tested with familiar or unfamiliar flies, suggesting the general experience of living in a group also shapes the variance of behavioral responses, and that individual recognition has little to no effect on behavioral variance (Fig. 3E).

 Visual cues are necessary for expressing the behavioral signature of socially experienced flies